Opportunity and Risk Management

 Differentiation between risk and opportunity management

 We treat risk and opportunity management separately as a matter of principle.
-A separate reporting system documents the risks and facilitates the relevant monitoring activities.
-By contrast, recording and communicating opportunities forms an integral part of the management and controlling system that operates between our subsidiaries/associated companies and the holding company.
+A separate reporting system documents the risks and facilitates monitoring them.
+By contrast, recording and communicating opportunities forms an integral part of the management and control system that operates between our subsidiaries/associated companies and the holding company.
 The identification, analysis and implementation of operational opportunities are directly incumbent on the management of the individual companies.
 Together with the holding company of the Group, goal-oriented measures are devised to reinforce strengths and to tap strategic growth potential.

 Opportunities and opportunities management